-Monem Mahjoub is a Libyan linguist, philosopher, poet, historian and political critic.
-He received a Master of Philosophy degree at Hassan University in Morocco and a PhD at Cairo University.
-He has published countless articles and more than 25 books tackling issues ranging from language, history and religion to humanism, cultural development and politics.
+Monem Mahjoub (1963) is a Libyan linguist, philosopher, poet, historian, and political critic.
+He holds a MPhil degree from Hassan University in Morocco and a PhD from Cairo University in Egypt.
+Mahjoub has made enormous intellectual and literary contributions to a variety of Libyan and Arab institutions and scientific centers.

 In countless articles and more than 25 books, he has tackled issues ranging from language, history and religion to humanism, cultural development, and politics.
 Some of the most recent books in his extensive bibliography include Manifesto Against Islamic Priesthood (2016), The Question of Entity (2015), Readings in Peace and War (2015).
 With Mahjoub’s multifaceted writing covering poetry, his first collection of poems The Book of Illusions in Beirut in 1989, followed by Recital (2003) were published in Tunisia.

 Majoub founded the Tripoli-based newspaper 'Al-Jadeed' (1986-1988), the monthly publication 'Fadaat' (2002-2010) and has taken leading roles, including Editor-in-Chief of the magazines 'Al-Mostaqil' and the 'Lisan al-Arab', the latter of which he has been , and remains, in charge since 2012.
 In 2010, after being nominated by the Libyan Arabic Language Compound, Majoub received the State Prize for his book Pre-Language: Sumerian Roots of Arabic and Afroasiatic Languages (2008).